pojntfx/networked-linux-memsync/docs/main.md

 While most wire security issues with the protocol can be worked around by simply using TLS, the big issue of it's latency sensitivity remains.
 Usually, individual blocks would only be fetched as they are being accessed, resulting in a ready latency per block that is at least the RTT.
 In order to work around this issue, instead of directly connecting a NBD client to a remote NBD server, a layer of indirection (called "Mount") is created.
 This component consists of both a client and a server, both of which are running on the local system instead of being split into a separate remote and local component, referred to as a "mount", and is implemented as part of the r3map library ("re**m**ote **mm**ap)[@pojtinger2023r3map].

+\newpage{}

 By combining the NBD server and client into this reusabable unit, we can connect the server to a new backend component with a protocol which is better suited for WAN usage than NBD.
-This also allows the implementation of smart, asynchronous background push/pull strategies instead of simpliy directly writing to/from the network (called "Managed Mounts").
+This also allows the implementation of asynchronous background push/pull strategies instead of simpliy directly writing to/from the network (called "Managed Mounts").
 The simplest form of the mount API is the direct mount API; it simply swaps out NBD for a transport-independent RPC framework, but does not do additional optimizations.
 It has two simple actors: The client and the server.
 Only unidirectional RPCs from the client to the server are required for this to work, and the required backend service's interface is simple:

 ```go
 type BackendRemote struct {